-Mr. Rand has also been at the forefront of “busted deal” and force majeure litigation, including by forcing the closing of a $550 million acquisition after trial in the Delaware Chancery Court and successfully handling complex matters arising out of superstorm Uri, and is known for his work in plaintiff antitrust cases and has served as one of the Court-appointed co-lead counsel in an array of precedent-setting cases including the In re Credit Default Swaps antitrust case (resulting in an antitrust class action settlement of $1.87 billion); the In re Stock Lending antitrust case, and the In re Interest Rates Swaps antitrust case.
+Mr. Rand has also been at the forefront of “busted deal” and force majeure litigation, including by forcing the closing of a $550 million acquisition after trial in the Delaware Chancery Court and successfully handling complex matters arising out of superstorm Uri, and is known for his work in plaintiff antitrust cases in which he has served as one of the Court-appointed co-lead counsel in an array of precedent-setting cases including the In re Credit Default Swaps antitrust case (resulting in an antitrust class action settlement of $1.87 billion); the In re Stock Lending antitrust case; and the In re Interest Rates Swaps antitrust case.

 Benchmark Litigation has consistently identified Mr. Rand as a New York Litigation Star and a National Bankruptcy Litigation Star.
 Lawdragon has similarly repeatedly recognized Mr. Rand as a Leading Litigator, a Leading Restructuring Litigator, and a Leading Plaintiff Financial Lawyer.